Lissy93/dashy/docs/widgets.md

 Dashy has support for displaying dynamic content in the form of widgets.
 There are several built-in widgets available out-of-the-box as well as support for custom widgets to display stats from almost any service with an API.

-> ℹ️ **Note**: Widgets are still in the Alpha-phase of development.
-> If you find a bug, please raise it.<br>
-> Adding / editing widgets through the UI isn't yet supported, you will need to do this in the YAML config file.

 ##### Contents
 - **[General Widgets](#general-widgets)**
   - [Clock](#clock)